-What defines High Blood Pressure?
+What Defines High Blood Pressure?

 Nearly half (47%) of all U.S. adults have high blood pressure, a condition that–if left untreated–can significantly increase your risk of heart attack, stroke, and other life-threatening diseases.
 But you can reduce your risk, and faster than you may think.
 In this article, you’ll learn what blood pressure is, what constitutes high blood pressure, and how to lower it naturally.